 - Use of high-dose corticosteroid medication (eg: prednisone, prednisolone) or long-term use of corticosteroids.

 Other factors that are possibly linked to the development of cataracts include smoking, drinking too much alcohol, poor diet, and excessive exposure to sunlight.

-Cataracts can affect different areas of the lens and can be classified according to which part of the lens they affect.
-The location and extent of the cataract also determines the extent of the vision impairment eg: if the centre of the lens is affected, vision may be significantly impaired, however if the edges of the lens are affected, vision impairment may be barely noticeable.
+Cataracts can be classified according to which part of the lens they affect.
+The location and extent of the cataract also determines the extent of the vision impairment.
+For example, vision may be significantly impaired if the centre of the lens is affected; however, if the edges of the lens are affected, vision impairment may be barely noticeable.
 Cataracts can affect one eye at a time or both eyes at the same time.

 Signs and symptoms

 - Cloudy, blurry, fuzzy, foggy, or filmy vision